 IMPLEMENTING YOUR ADVOCACY PROGRAM

-The Public: Here are some tactics you might consider for reaching the general public to gain their support for fire prevention programs:
+Here are some tactics you might consider for reaching social service leaders and recruiting them and their organizations as fire safety advocates:

 - Work Together: Meet to brainstorm how you can unite to increase awareness of the social impact of fire on the community.